Grilled Caesar Salad with Homemade Croutons

 I grilled them over medium heat for 2-3 minutes a side, or until slightly wilted with nice grill marks.
 Gotta have those grill marks!

-I had roasted garlic artisan bread leftover from my Caprese Grilled Cheese, so I used it to make homemade croutons.
+I had roasted garlic artisan bread leftover from a recent dinner, so I used it to make homemade croutons.
 Homemade croutons are so rustic and toasty.
 I had to keep the nibblers away from them or there would’ve been none left for this salad, and in my book, is isn’t a Caesar unless there are croutons!

 Just cut the bread into 1″ cubes and either cook them in olive oil on the stove top until they’re golden brown and toasty, or toast them in the oven.
 I use the stove top method because I think it’s much easier since the croutons need to get tossed frequently to ensure even toasting.